-Email is one of the favourite means of communication of cybercriminals.
-It is cheap to use, it doesn’t require any identification on the part of the sender and the service is very quick.
+E-mail is one of the most favourite means of communication of cybercriminals.
+It is cheap to use, it does not require any identification on the part of the sender and the service is very quick.

-Email can be used as a tool for many forms of attacks.
-This chapter will deal with analysing email to find out how to recognise a suspicious email without opening the links it contains or its attachments.
+E-mails can be used as a tool for many forms of attacks.
+This chapter will deal with analysing e-mails to find out how to recognise a suspicious e-mail without opening the links it contains or its attachments.

-Spam is another name for unsolicited emails.
+Spam is another name for an unsolicited e-mail.
 These can be advertising, hoaxes (fake messages) or phishing-type attacks.
-Your service provider or your email client should have the ability to recognise and flag spam.
+Your service provider or your e-mail client should have the ability to recognise and flag spam.

-Do not open spam unless you are sure an email flagged as spam is actually legitimate.
+Do not open spam unless you are certain that an e-mail flagged as spam is legitimate.
 Under no circumstances respond to spam.
-That will confirm to the sender that your email address is valid.
+That will confirm to the sender that your e-mail address is valid.

-If the email does not address you by name and it includes an attachment, it is very probably an attempt to infect your machine with malware.
+If the e-mail does not address you by name and it includes an attachment, it is very probably an attempt to infect your machine with malware.
 Any type of file could include malicious code.
 Whatever you do, do not open the file.
-A lot of social engineering type attacks operate based on infected files attached to emails exploiting human vulnerabilities.
-(See: Email – best practices)
+A lot of social engineering type of attacks operate based on infected files attached to e-mails exploiting human vulnerabilities (See: E-mail – best practices).

 You know and trust the sender.
-The email was expected and was announced during earlier communication – you can trust the email and its contents.
-You should, however, remain wary of opening attachments which, in spite of everything else, could contain malicious code or links leading to malicious websites.
+The e-mail was expected and was announced during earlier communication – you can trust the e-mail and its contents.
+You should, however, remain wary of opening attachments which, despite everything else, could contain malicious code or links leading to malicious websites.

-In the event that the sender is known but addresses you in an unfamiliar fashion, be very careful.
-The use of another language, a different style of writing or the unusual inclusion of spelling mistakes are very significant clues which may point to this email being criminal.
-Handle with care and call up the sender (if they are known to you) to make sure the email genuinely was sent by them.
+If the sender is known, but addresses you in an unfamiliar fashion, be very careful.
+The use of another language, a different style of writing or the unusual inclusion of spelling mistakes are very significant clues which may point to this e-mail being criminal.
+Handle with care and call up the sender (if you know the sender) to make sure the e-mail genuinely was sent by them.

-You receive an email from an unknown sender and the email does not fall within a known and strictly professional context.
-Be careful when handling the contents, including any attachments.
+You receive an e-mail from an unknown sender and the e-mail does not fall within a known and strictly professional context.
+Be careful when handling the content, including any attachments.